-Through CTSA, the NIH supports a national network of more than 50 programs at medical research institutions nationwide that collaborate to speed the translation of research discoveries into improved patient care, enabling research teams to asayori Inouye, PhD, distinguished professor of biochemistry and molecular biology, and resident member at the Center for Advanced Biotechnology and Medicine (CABM), was elected to the National Academy of Sciences in recognition of his distinguished and continuing achievements in original research.
+Asayori Inouye, PhD, distinguished professor of biochemistry and molecular biology, and resident member at the Center for Advanced Biotechnology and Medicine (CABM), was elected to the National Academy of Sciences in recognition of his distinguished and continuing achievements in original research.

-Dr. Inouye Named to National Academy, Selected as AAAS Fellow and chair, Department of Biochemistry, a position he held until 2007.
+A leading scientist in the field of molecular biology and biochemistry, Dr. Inouye joined the medical school in 1987 as professor and chair, Department of Biochemistry, a position he held until 2007.
 In 2008, he was appointed distinguished professor.